ihaterynn/NutriAID-Anchor-Test/README.md

   <li>Upload a clear and legible image of a food label to the <code>data/labels/</code> folder.
 Ensure that the text in the image is not blurry for better accuracy.</li>
   <li>Update the image path in the <code>main.py</code> file to the name of the image you want to analyze:</li>
   <pre><code>image_path = 'data/labels/your_image_name.png'  <!-- Update with your image path --></code></pre>
-  <li>Run the program and follow the prompts to analyze the food label and receive feedback on potential dietary concerns and alternative suggestions.</li>
+  <li>Run the program and follow the prompts to analyze the food label and receive feedback on potential dietary concerns.</li>
 </ul>

 <h2>⚠️ Disclaimer</h2>